microsoft/hlsl-specs/proposals/0049-variable-groupshared-memory.md

 * Sum byte sizes of all groupshared globals (respect alignment / padding like today).
 * Check attribute presence & argument correctness.
-* Ensure attribute appears only in compute/node/mesh/amplification and SM >= 6.10.
+* Ensure that `kDxilGroupSharedLimitTag` metadata appears only in compute/node/mesh/amplification and SM >= 6.10.
 * Check that the sum of all groupshared usage is less than or equal to the specified limit (if present) OR the legacy 32k/28k limit (whichever is less).